 The default security level for connecting to the actuator is by infrared Bluetooth initiation.
 This requires that the user is at the actuator within 0.25 m distance and in direct line of sight of the display.
-For instruction on connecting to the actuator refer to section 7.1.
+For instruction on connecting to the actuator refer to section 7.1

-All actuator settings can be viewed with the actuator in Local, Stop or Remote mode.
+All actuator settings can be viewed with the actuator in Local.
+Stop or Remote mode

 To change an actuator setting, the actuator must be in Local or Stop mode and a correct password entered.

 If the actuator is in Remote mode and a setting is selected, the following warning will be displayed:

-Select OK and press the Select oK and press the Select oK and press the settings screen.
+Select OK and press the Rey to return to the settings screen.